Azure/azure-rest-api-specs/documentation/openapi-authoring-automated-guidelines.md

 **Applies to** : ARM OpenAPI(swagger) specs

-**Output Message**: Top level properties should be one of name, type, id, location, properties, tags, plan, sku, etag, managedBy, identity, systemData, extendedlocation.
+**Output Message**: Top level properties should be one of name, type, id, location, properties, tags, plan, sku, etag, managedBy, identity, systemData, extendedLocation.
 Model definition '{0}' has extra properties ['{1}'].

 **Description**: Per [ARM guidelines](https://github.com/Azure/azure-resource-manager-rpc/blob/master/v1.0/resource-api-reference.md), top level properties of a resource should be only ones from the allowed set.